BhavyaChawlaGit/Generative-AI-for-Project-Planning-Cost-Estimation/README.md

+#The use of generative AI to generate estimates for the project plan, design document, source code, test plan and test cases, and user API documentation
+##Problem Statement
 The purpose of this project is to use generative AI capabilities (GPT-3 from OpenAI to improve the automation of project management tasks.
 It includes fully integrating a PostgreSQL database and functioning as a repository for project data that we got from the SEERA Software Cost Estimation